Tom-McDermott/gr-hpsdr/README.md

 Release Tags:
 -------------

+Gnuradio 3.7

 * v1.0 - An older version provided for backwards compatibility (for gnuradio 3.7.2 to 3.7.9, and Ubuntu 14.04).
 * v1.1 - Supports 1 or 2 receivers, gnuradio 3.7.10 and later, and Ubuntu 16.04.
 The buffer handling in this version is more efficient than v1.2 and later, but that may not be important in your application.
 * v1.2 - Supports 1 to 7 receivers.
+Your actual hardware likely supports fewer than 7 receivers.
+Hermes supports 4, Red Pitaya 6.
+More than 4 receivers / 384k requires the use of gigabit Ethernet.

+Gnuradio 3.8

+* v2.0 - Supports 1 to 7 receivers.
 Your actual hardware likely supports fewer than 7 receivers.
 Hermes supports 4, Red Pitaya 6.
 More than 4 receivers / 384k requires the use of gigabit Ethernet.